vinicastroo/vinicastroo/README.md

 - 📫 How to reach me **vinicastro.dev@gmail.com**

 - 👋 Hey there!
-I'm a developer with a knack for React, Node.js, TypeScript, and a background in PHP.
+I'm a developer passionate about React, Node.js, TypeScript, and a background in PHP.
 I began my tech journey in 2017 and since then, I've been passionate about crafting scalable and user-centric solutions.
 - 🌐 Founder of Code Labz, I've led the development of various projects, from UI/UX design (a personal interest of mine) to comprehensive system deployment.
 My experience includes creating systems for universities, blending theoretical knowledge with practical applications.
 - 🔍 My expertise lies in creating intuitive interfaces and robust backends.
 My work features the use of React, Next.js, Material-UI, and React Hook Form, reflecting my commitment to efficient and modern design.